Hippocratic Corpus: Printed editions

 The entire Hippocratic Corpus was first printed as a unit in 1525.
 This edition was in Latin and was edited by Marcus Fabius Calvus in Rome.
 The first complete Greek edition followed the next year from the Aldine Press in Venice.
 A significant edition was that of Émile Littré who spent twenty-two years (1839–1861) working diligently on a complete Greek edition and French translation of the Hippocratic Corpus.
 This was scholarly, yet sometimes inaccurate and awkward.
 Another edition of note was that of Franz Zacharias Ermerins, published in Utrecht between 1859 and 1864.
 Kühlewein's Teubner edition (1894–1902) "mark[ed] a distinct advance".

 Beginning in 1967, an important modern edition by Jacques Jouanna and others began to appear (with Greek text, French translation, and commentary) in the Collection Budé.
 Other important bilingual annotated editions (with translation in German or French) continue to appear in the Corpus medicorum graecorum published by the Berlin-Brandenburgische Akademie der Wissenschaften.

 English translations

 The first English translation from the Hippocratic Corpus, Peter Lowe's Chirurgerie ("Surgery"), was published in 1597, but a complete English translation of a dozen and a half "genuine" works was not offered in English until Francis Adams' publication of 1849.
 Other works of the corpus remained untranslated into English until the resumed publication of the Loeb Classical Library edition beginning in 1988.
-The first four Loeb volumes were published in 1923–1931, and six further volumes between 1988 and 2012.
+The first four Loeb volumes were published in 1923–1931, and seven further volumes between 1988 and 2012.